Margaret S. Arndt

 financial planning*, including socially responsible investing*, mutual credit and dynamic

-sustainable communities and planet for the highest and greatest good.
+sustainable, and thriving communities and planet for the highest and greatest good.

-To facilitate this, help create an honest, transparent, and sustainable monetary system of, by,
+- Help create an honest, transparent, and sustainable monetary system of, by,

 and for We the People by providing education about alternative currencies, mutual credit